 Let’s rephrase the question: what makes a photograph (and thus the photographer behind it) exceptional, if it has been edited for hours on a state-of-the-art computer?
 In the background of these questions, we can see the very essence of the philosophy of photography: what is a photo; what is a good photo; what is a good photographer?

 Finally, what does photography provide?

-An objective, unaffected position would say that the image is by definition a distortion of reality: it is the expression of a person who, through a gesture that is essentially artistic, wishes to freeze a moment in time using a medium (whether silver or digital).
+An objective posture, without affect, would say that the image is by definition a distortion of reality: it is the expression of a person who, through a gesture that is essentially artistic, wishes to freeze a moment in time with the help of a medium (whether it is silver or digital).

 Reality is therefore captured, frozen and then retouched and post-developed.
-And photo retouching naturally finds its place within the activity of the photographer, whether they are an amateur or a professional.
+And photo retouching naturally finds its place within the activity of the photographer, whether he is an amateur or a professional.

 From retouching to creation: the birth of a new discipline

 Beyond the “necessary” retouching (modification of colours, tones, cropping, etc.), how can we consider post-development when one or more photos are used as raw material for the creation of a superior work, where aestheticism takes precedence over reality?